zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Students are asked to look deep within themselves to find their a creative calling.
 As students learn more about the world and understand themselves better, they prepare to enter their second year of apprenticeship and to explore their creative medium in the third year.

+> “Genius is the ability to independently arrive at and understand concepts that would normally have to be taught by another person.” ― Immanuel Kant

 ###Experiential Learning
 The MPC isn't just reading and writing.
 In between core dialogues, the subject expert will assign you other activities to learn the ideas.
 For example, in psychology you may have to go out and sell products using persuasion techniques.
 Or perhaps we'll visit real biologist's lab during biology.
 We'll watch films and complete workshops.